Artemistake/head-md-future-of-drawing/readme.md

 Made some 3d visualisation mockups of the project to help me see how the final form can be and help think about the interraction a little more in depth.
 We talked about how the interraction with an external plateform may be confusing and put more weight on the project.
 So for now I decided to focus on the "pin" object and how it creates this identities based on speech.

 ## 2023-11-16
 We had a presentation with people from caran d'ache and the feedbacks were similar to what we said yesterday with Alexia and Douglas.
-The project have good bases and will evolve in a more concise way, ableing it to be more precise and easy to understand.
+I was told that the project have good bases and need to evolve in a more concise way, ableing it to be more precise and easy to understand.

 ##